0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Common Conversion Patterns

-Here's a quick reference table showing the same values across different number bases.
-Notice the patterns - binary gets long quickly, while hex stays compact.
+A quick reference showing the same values across different number bases.
+Notice the patterns — binary gets long quickly, while hex stays compact.

 Real-World Applications